 Tips to save money on food in Europe

-40. Stay away from tourist venues.
+45. Stay away from tourist venues

 Buskers and street musicians are a great feature about European summer.
 The lend a certain atmosphere to sun-kissed cobblestones and cost only a donation and a smile.

+Venture away from major cities, and you’ll find the prices drop dramatically.
 If you are on a fixed schedule, pick an area as your focus and explore.
 Don’t be fooled into thinking that Europe is so compact you can see it a few weeks.
 Travelling this way will be expensive and less fulfilling, you won’t get the feel of any one destination and spend your whole time on (and paying for) public transport instead.

 Travel tips to avoid getting ripped off in Europe

-43. keep your finances apart
+49. Keep your finances apart

-46. Watch out for pickpockets.
+51. Watch out for pickpockets.

 Be aware of the presence of pickpockets, they are famously active in tourist centres like Rome, Barcelona and Milan, but in all big cities you should be careful.